seng438-winter-2023/seng438-a4-akash02ita/figs/README.md

 ## Figure 2.x
 These figures describe the PIT mutation testing performed on the **sample tests** provided and the test is run only in `org.jfree.data` package since `Range.java` and `DataUtilities.java` are inside that package.

 You may also visit the path for [mutation_test_results/before](../mutation_test_results/before/) to see a more detailed output of the Console and Mutation summary.

-Unfortunately, in eclipse we were not able to show the PIT mutations part as there was no way to find the source path.
-So, only a brief screenshot in figures [2.2.0](2.2.0.png) and [2.2.1](2.2.1.png) was taken, instead of expanding the whole thing and taking many screenshots.
+## Figure 3.x
+These figure describe the result summary of the PIT mutation test after adding new or improving existing test cases.
+The coverage for `Range.java` is a significant improvement thanks to new added methods.
+Whereas the `DataUtilities.java` mainly involved adding new test case of existing methods to make the test suite more robust and effective against mutants.
+You may also the path for [mutation_test_results/after](../mutation_test_results/after/) to see a more detailed ouptut of the Console and Mutation summary.